Japanese submarine HA. 19

-The HA.
-19 (also known as Japanese Midget Submarine "C" by the US Navy) is a historic Imperial Japanese Navy Type A Kō-hyōteki-class midget submarine that was part of the Japanese attack on Pearl Harbor on 7 December 1941.
+HA.
+19 (also known as Japanese Midget Submarine "C" by the United States Navy) is a historic Imperial Japanese Navy Type A Kō-hyōteki-class midget submarine that was part of the Japanese Attack on Pearl Harbor on 7 December 1941.
 The submarine's crew was ordered to enter Pearl Harbor, attack the moored American warships with its two torpedoes and then scuttle her with explosives.
 However, the crew was unable to enter the harbor due to navigational difficulties, and the submarine ran aground and was captured by American forces.

 HA.
 19 is now displayed at the National Museum of the Pacific War in Fredericksburg, Texas.

 Build

 HA.
 19 was built at Kure Naval Dockyard, Kure, Hiroshima, Japan as a Type A Kō-hyōteki-class midget submarine in 1938.
 The Type 92 periscope was installed later in May 1941.